Declare goods you have moved into or out of Northern Ireland to or from member states of the EU using Intrastat

 When you have registered for Intrastat, you must submit monthly Intrastat declarations.

-Count the value of goods that are imported into the UK from the EU; only count the value of goods exported from Northern Ireland to the EU.
+Count the value of goods that are imported into Northern Ireland from the EU; only count the value of goods exported from Northern Ireland to the EU.

 Include goods that are: